f4b6a3/uuid-creator/README.md

 Note that the byte order of the first three fields are different in both examples.
 But both have the same bytes of a single instant, that is 2018-05-01T00:27:16.620414400Z.

 Now see the three fields that contain timestamp information separated from the other fields.
-The lowest bytes of the timestamp are highlighted (the "v" is for version).
+The lowest bytes of the timestamp are highlighted (the "V" is for version).

 - Timestamp UUID:  **66ccb4f0**4cd6V1e8
 - Sequential UUID: 01e84cd6**66ccVb4f**